VitLife

 Dr Viktoria Eleftheriadou is a dermatologist with a specialist interest in vitiligo and paediatric dermatology.
 She completed her PhD in vitiligo at the Centre of Evidence Based Dermatology, the University of Nottingham.
 She underwent specialist training in Birmingham and Leicester.
 She is the lead author of the British Association of Dermatologists (BAD) clinical guidelines on treatment of vitiligo.
 She produced numerous publications on vitiligo in highly cited, peer-reviewed journals including the British Journal of Dermatology, the Journal of the American Academy of Dermatology and the Lancet.
 Moreover, Viktoria is leading an international initiative on outcomes in vitiligo and presented her research at national and international meetings and conferences.

-Dr Andrew Thompson is a Consultant Clinical Psychologist with over twenty years of experience of working in the NHS.
-He is currently the Director of the South Wales Clinical Psychology training programme, which trains clinical psychologists in collaboration with Health Boards in South, Mid, and West Wales.
-He is a Professor of Clinical Psychology at Cardiff University and a visiting Professor in Clinical Psychology at the University of Sheffield.
-Andrew is dually registered as both a health psychologist and a clinical psychologist, and in addition to working in the NHS he also conducts research and has over 100 peer reviewed publications and book chapters.
-He has authored several articles specifically focused on psychosocial aspects of vitiligo.
+Professor Andrew Thompson is a Consultant Clinical Psychologist with over thirty years of experience of working in the NHS.
+He is currently the Director of the South Wales Clinical Psychology training programme, which trains clinical psychologists in collaboration with Health Boards in South, Mid, and West Wales. {stuff cut to make shorter} He has authored several articles specifically focused on psychosocial aspects of vitiligo.
 He has supported the work of a number of skin and burn care related charities both internationally and within the UK, and he is a lead author of the Wiley clinical psychology textbook on working with appearance concern.
-He has supported a grant application from the founder of VITSAF, and was the lead psychological advisor to the UK 2020 All Party Parliamentary Group on Skin Mental Health Report.
+He has supported a grant application from the founder of VITSAF in Nigeria to visit the UK, and was the lead psychological advisor to the UK 2020 All Party Parliamentary Group on Skin Mental Health Report.

 Daniela Gramaglia is a Medical Device Vigilance Manager with the Chisei Group.
 She has a Masters Degree in Chemical and pharmaceutical technology from the university of Pavia (Italy) with technical final project conducted at Aston University in Birmingham (UK) which concluded with the publication of an article in the International Journal of Pharmaceutics.
 Daniela brings to the panel 15 years of experience in medical device and pharma R&D with skills in the development of medical devices and combination products.
 She is currently involved on supervision and maintenance of the safety profile of medical devices.